Smartmelon/BandSpace/pages/en/using-mapping.md

 ## **Create a new beatmap file**
 Before we start the design, we need to create a file to store beatmap information.
-Click the "New" button on the startup page, enter the song name and artist name, and click "Create".
+Click the "New" button on the startup page, enter the song title and artist(s), and click "Create".
 You will now see the beatmap Information Edit page.

 ## **Enter basic information about the song**
 Now you can import the audio file you prepared earlier into the beatmap.
-Click the "Import Song" button, find the audio file in the pop-up window, and click "Open".
+Click the "Song" button, find the audio file in the pop-up window, and click "Open".
 Again, only OGG files are currently supported, all other formats will not be displayed in the window.
-Then you also need to add a cover image to the file.
-We recommend using the album cover of the song, only PNG format is supported currently, and we recommend the image to be at least 100x100 resolution for the best in-game visual effects.
-The step to importing the cover is the same as importing your audio file.
+Then you also need to add a cover image (jpeg, jpg and png formats less than 1MB).
+We normally will use the album cover of the song as the beatmap cover，and we recommend the image to be at 100x100 resolution for the best in-game visual effects.
+The step to importing the cover is the same as importing your song file.
+You can also improt a short preview audio for your beatmap to play when it is selected on the game menu, it is recommended to capture 15-30 seconds of the climax of the song as the preview audio.
 Finally, choose the game scene for your beatmap, which determines the time-space where you will be performing the song.
-We have selected a scene for you by default, which can be changed by clicking the dop-down box.
+The custom songs are only available in the scene of the Moon for now, scenes such as the Cyberpunk, Desert, Apocalypse, and Concerts will be available in the future.

 ## **Set song time**